 • Break Projects Down.
 It’s easier to handle a project if you break it down into manageable chunks.
 When you have specific actions to take at each step, getting started will feel less daunting.
 Get started with just one task and make sure it’s something that you enjoy or simple.
 Once you complete that you can work through the rest one stage at a time.

 • Peer Pressure.
-There’s nothing worse than public humiliation so use your peers are a way to keep you accountable to completing your goals and deadlines.
+There’s nothing worse than public humiliation so use your peers are a way to keep you accountable for completing your goals and deadlines.

 So, are you a chronic procrastinator?
 If you are not sure, take the quiz from Psychology Today to find out unless you’re working on something more important, hint, hint.